thuynguyentud/Freight-Transport-Data-Sciences-using-R/README.md

 ## 📖 Citation & Acknowledgment

-This project is based on a seminar paper by **Thu Thuy Nguyen - MSc.
+This project is conducted by **Thu Thuy Nguyen - MSc.
 Transport Economics – TU Dresden, Germany**

 If using this project for academic or educational purposes, please cite the report or credit the author.
 To read in detailed report, [click here](Detailed_analysis_Report.pdf)